Benio101/HTML5min/README.md

     <div class="show case"><ul id=_hey><li data-href=self>This<li data-true="">is<li data-version=5>HTML</ul><p>Minifier!</div>

 ## Restrictions
+1. Input code must be a valid `HTML5` code.
-1. HTML5 input code cannot be ommited asymetric.
+2. HTML5 input code cannot be ommited asymetric.
-2. HTML fragment will be always parsed as inside a normal element.
+3. HTML fragment will be always parsed as inside a normal element.

 ## Notes
 1. This is not an `HTML parser` or `syntax checker`, even if parses `HTML5` string.